krlmlr/remake-tutorial/07-tofu/README.md

     ```r
     remake::fetch("ragout")
     ```
-1. Prepare a tofu ragout:
+1. Prepare a tofu ragout *in addition to* the meat ragout:

     ![new rules](detailed-parallel.png)